sergiolealdev/blog/_posts/2015-09-09-mixins-in-sass.markdown

 Mixins is basically a way to refactor and to re-use parts of the code that we will called from different places; it has basically the look of a function.
 We can even pass arguments.

 Let’s imagine we have declared a couple of buttons and we have used some Sass to define their look.

+{% highlight css %}
-<pre class="font:consolas lang:sass decode:true ">//Style for the main button
+//Style for the main button
 .main-button {
 background-color: $main-button-color;
 width:            $width-all-buttons;